 Doors: Wipe down doors and doorframes for fingerprints and smudges.

-Garbage Cans: Wipe out and sanitize garbage cans, recycling bins and wastebaskets.
+Garbage Cans: Wipe out and clean garbage cans, recycling bins, and wastebaskets.

 Blinds: Give your blinds a thorough clean by spraying them with vinegar and scrubbing them down.

-Couch & Chairs: Remove all cushions and vacuum the creases where pet hair and popcorn love to call home.
-Also, move the couch to clean underneath it and behind it if it sits against a wall.
+Couch/Chairs: Remove all cushions and vacuum the creases that pet hair and popcorn love to call home.
+Also, move the couch to clean underneath it and behind it.

-Cabinets/Drawers: Empty cabinets and drawers one at a time and give them a vacuum and wipe with a clean wet rag or your favorite cleaning spray.
+Cabinets/Drawers: Empty cabinets and drawers one at a time, give them a vacuum, and wipe them with a clean wet rag or your favorite cleaning spray.
 Wipe down all cabinet faces as well.

 How to Clean the Kitchen

 Oven: Before you crank up the heat on your “self-cleaning” oven, let’s get out all the stuff that can be a fire hazard.
-Learn the best way to clean an oven from the Molly Maid blog.
-Now that all the baked-on food is gone, you can clean the wire racks.
+After cleaning out the baked-on food, you can work on the wire racks.

-Stovetop: If you have a gas or electric stove with stove top grates, remove the grates from the stovetop and soak in hot soapy water.
+Stovetop: If you have a gas or electric stove with stove top grates, remove the grates from the stovetop and soak them in hot soapy water.
 If you have an electric oven, you can remove/unplug the coils to make cleaning easier.
-Some oven/cooktops have a slide-out tray beneath the burners to catch food – don’t forget this!
-Scrub down all surfaces and control knobs with a soapy sponge and then a clean wet rag.
-Don’t forget the hood fan and the hood fan filter.
+Some cooktops have slide-out trays beneath the burners to catch food; don’t forget this!
+Scrub all surfaces and control knobs with a soapy sponge and a clean wet rag.
+Don’t forget the vent hood, vent fan, and the hood fan filter.

-Refrigerator/Freezer: Read more about how to clean a refrigerator / freezer.
-Don’t forget the rubber gasket around the door seals; clean these with warm soapy water and then disinfect.
+Refrigerator/Freezer: Read more about how to clean a refrigerator and freezer.
+Don’t forget the rubber gasket around the door seals; clean these with warm soapy water.
 Use this time to clean the fridge interior by throwing away expired items.

 Sink: This seems like a no-brainer, but after all that cleaning, your kitchen sink is going to be filthy.
-Wipe it out with hot soapy water, paying attention to the crevices in the backsplash, and around the faucet.
-A disinfectant spray with bleach can help with stubborn stains.
+Wipe it out with hot soapy water, paying attention to the crevices in the backsplash and around the faucet.
+A cleaner with bleach can help with stubborn stains and reduce any mildew.